Cybertruck Cost of Ownership: Is the Tesla Worth It vs a Gas Pickup?

 The sticker price and the disappearing incentives

 Start with the elephant in the garage: at $79,990, the Cybertruck AWD competes against full-size gas trucks that typically cost less when comparably equipped.
 That's a meaningful upfront gap to overcome.
 It used to be partly offset by the $7,500 federal EV tax credit, but that credit was terminated on September 30, 2025, and no longer exists.
 Default it to $0 in any honest comparison.
-Texas buyers also don't have a state rebate to lean on, as the TCEQ EV rebate program is closed with its funds exhausted.
+Most buyers can't lean on a state rebate either; many state EV-rebate programs are closed (Texas's TCEQ program, for example, is exhausted).

 One bright spot: Tesla has offered promotional financing as low as 0 to 0.99% APR on select models, so financing costs can be lower than a typical truck loan.
 But the Cybertruck's price premium is real, and it has to be earned back through lower running costs and slower depreciation.